canvas

 object.
 Invalid values are ignored.

-There are two types of gradients, linear gradients and radial gradients, both represented by objects implementing the opaque CanvasGradient
+There are three types of gradients, linear gradients, radial gradients, and conic gradients, represented by objects implementing the opaque CanvasGradient

 interface.